korenmiklos/talks/2022-10-17-uniwien/README.md

 Hungarian cotton weaving mill.
 Soviet and Czechoslovakian (STB and UTAS) weaving machines, older Swiss-made (shuttle Rüti) looms in 1988.
 Starting in 1989, purchase modern looms from Switzerland (Rüti F and G) and Japan (Toyota).

 Data: machines installed (type, properties, output, downtime).
 Workers on the floor (age, piece wage, machine assignment).

+## Show that

+1. New machines have shorter downtimes.
+1. Better workers are more likely to get a new machine.
+2. Wages are higher on new machines.
+3. The returns to skill are higher on new machines.

 ## The number of old and new machines, 1988--1997
 ![](figure/number-of-machines.pdf)